snap-one/docs-driverworks-xml/source/includes/5_introduction.5_introduction/_2-Header.md

 # XML and Device Drivers

+_needs re-write!_

-The purpose of this guide is to assist with define the XML portion of a device or protocol driver.
+The purpose of this guide is to assist with defining the XML portion of a device or protocol driver.
 When this driver is added to a Control4 Automation system, device control is dictated by the functions defined in the protocol by the device manufacturer.
 User Interaction with the device is accomplished through system programming such as button presses and events.
 The UI is provided by one or possibly several of the proxies.
 In most instances of driver development, the driver developer will be creating a protocol driver.

 Simply put, Protocols contain the definition for a specific device (the device you’re creating a driver for) and they are composed of functionality that is unique to that specific device.